jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

             }.clicks.map { "fritz2" } handledBy storedName.update
             // ^^^^^^^^^^^^^^^^^^^^^^                      ^^^^^^
             // use the event to send a new                 use store's default handler
-            // value to the store                          to replace the old by the new value
+            // value to the store                          to replace the old with the new value
-            // This mechanism will be explained in the chapter about store creation!
+            // Event handling will be explained in the chapter about store creation!
         }
     }
 }